UnknownJoe796/kbuild/README.md

 ## Extending

-Let's say we want to create a fat jar from our project.
+Let's say we need to create a fat jar.
 How would we use somebody's tools to do that?

 ```kotlin
 @DependsOn("com.ivieleague:kbuild:<version>")